OpenFn/visual-mapper/README.md

 This webform will also allow the user to insert `source value placeholders` from a `source schema` that tell us what to expect from a triggering event.

+	i.e., a trigger event triggers an action, based on a filtering rule defined later:

-	i.e., `WHEN` a new patient record is created in the mobile clinic system, `THEN` create a new outbound SMS record in the sms gateway.
+	When a new patient record is created in the mobile clinic system, Then create a new outbound SMS record in the sms gateway.

 These are effectively "ingredients" in an If-This-Then-That recipie.